 Site characterisation is an iterative process, meaning that each method produces data that is needed by the other methods to improve their estimates and simulations.
-This exchange of results must take place at numerous points throughout the site characterisation process so that the models become progressively less qualitative and more quantitative, in other words they give a more accurate measure of the real world.
+This exchange of results must take place at numerous points throughout the site characterisation process.